Sponsored by Seattle University's Albers School of Business and Economics

 The Executive Education programs at Seattle University's Albers School of Business and Economics give mid- to senior- level managers the tools to do this.
-We asked Dr. Marilyn Gist, Associate Dean of Executive Programs at the Center for Leadership Formation, for her advice for professionals on a range of topics, including how technology impacts leadership, the quality most business leaders share, and the downside of being driven.
+We asked Dr. Marilyn Gist, professor emerita, management and past executive director of the Center for Leadership Formation at Seattle University’s Albers School of Business and Economics, for her advice for professionals on a range of topics, including how technology impacts leadership, the quality most business leaders share and the downside of being driven.

 What’s the biggest myth incoming executive education students have about leadership in business?